andyhoff85/Word-Master/README.md

 # Word Master
- Word_Master

-This is my first attempt at coding.
-It's a game where you try to make as many words in 1 minute as possible with the randomly chosen letters.
-There isn't a GUI unfortunately, but I am working on making a GODOT version as well.
+Main.py is my first attempt at programming a word game.
+It is functional, but lacks a GUI.
+It can be played in the python console.

+Main.JS is in progress.
+It is my attempt at a JS version of the python game.

+## Game Rules

+The player will have 7 letters chosen randomly and will always have at least 1 vowel.
+The player must make as many words as possible within a minute using the random letters.
+Repeating letters is perfectly fine.
+Words must be at least 3 characters long.
+After the round, the game checks the player created words against a dictionary to verify they are legit and discards duplicates.

+## Scoring

+3 letter words = 5
+4 letter words = 10
+5 letter words = 25
+6 letter words = 50
+7 letter words = 100
+8 letter words = 250
+9+ letter words = 500
+[EOF]